taeganwarren/taegan.link/README.md

 The npm package has support for providing your own slug to the url or will generate one for you if one is not provided.

 More info about how this works and how to make your own: https://www.youtube.com/watch?v=HL6paXyx6hM

+2/15/21 Update: I have created a simple frontend with Gatsby to display all the current short links and their destinations.
+I have modified the netlify-shortener package to generate a json file with all the links and to build the project before commiting so the build process in netlify will be faster.